Class Image

 - EasyAR.Sense.dll

-Image stores image data to represent an image in memory.
-Image provides access to raw data in the form of a byte array and also provides interfaces to access information such as width/height.
-Image data can be accessed in all versions of EasyAR Sense.
+Image stores image data, used to represent images in memory.
+Image provides access to raw data in the form of a byte array, and also provides an interface to access information such as width/height.
+In all versions of EasyAR Sense, you can access image data.

 import cn.easyar.*;